 There are three basic classes of device profiles: Input, Display and Output profiles.
 In addition to the three basic device profile classes, four additional colour processing profiles are defined.
 These profiles provide a standard implementation for use by the CMM in general colour processing, or for the convenience of CMMs which may use these types to store calculated transforms.
-These four additional profile classes are DeviceLink, ColorSpace Conversion, Abstract, and Named colour profiles.
+These four additional profile classes are DeviceLink, colour space conversion, abstract, and named colour profiles.